Set storage

 Caution

-When you change the partition and the file system after expanding the size of a storage, data loss in the storage may occur.
-To prevent data loss, create a snapshot before you expand the size of a storage.
-For more information on how to create a snapshot, see Create snapshot from storage.
+When you change the partition and the file system after expanding the size of the storage, data loss in the storage may occur.
+To prevent data loss, create a snapshot before you expand the size of the storage.
+For more information about how to create a snapshot, see Create snapshot with storage.

 Note

-• Additional storage: Expansion is possible even when the mounted server is running.
+• Additional storage: Can be expanded even when the mounted server is running.

 • Storage size can only be expanded and cannot be reduced.

-• Whether to expand the storage varies depending on the type of the connected server or the type of the storage.
+• Whether to expand the storage varies depending on the type of the connected server or the type of the storage volume.
 To check whether to expand the storage, see Resizability in Storage details.

-To expand the storage size on the NAVER Cloud Platform console:
+To expand the storage size from the NAVER Cloud Platform console:

 2. Click the Storage menu.